Tool List

 "mcp2mqtt",

-"--config", // Optional parameter, specify the configuration file name
+"--config", // Optional parameter, specify configuration file name

-"Pico" // Optional parameter, specify the configuration file name, no need to add _config.yaml suffix
+"Pico" // Optional parameter, specify configuration file name, no need to add _config.yaml suffix

 ]